supunrathnayake007/portfolio_backend/README.md

---mongodb url should no be hard coded. it wrong --database insert and password promise issue (async function issue)- check --make username uniq and if not error message display - check
+--mongodb url should no be hard coded. it wrong --database insert and password promise issue (async function issue)- check --make username uniq and if not error message display - check --only advance passwords should allowed

 -user Login
---credentials should validate with database and should receive true or false
+--credentials should validate with database and should receive true or false -check --return jwt from login api